deskavaenkelt/EcUtbildningDevOps/README.md

 # DevOps repo for studies at EC Utbildning 2020-2022

 ## Tutorials
-Installera:
+Install :
-- Java på Linux
+- Java on Linux
-- Stöd för Java i VSCODE
+- Support for Java in VSCODE
 - IntelliJ IDEA Community Edition
 [Java Guide here](Java/Tutorials/Java)

-## Lektion 1
+## Lecture 1
-Tittat på arbetsflöden och verktyg.
+Locked att workflow and tools
-- VirtualBox med Ubuntu
+- VirtualBox with Ubuntu
-- CLI kommandon och navigering
+- CLI commands and navigations
-- Vim och hantering av den
+- Vim and usage
-- Installerat VSCode
+- Install VSCode

-## Lektion 2
+## Lecture 2
-Introduktion till Java
+Introduction to Java
 - Syntax
-- Variabler
+- Variables
-- Main funktionen
+- Main function

-## Lektion 3
+## Lecture 3
-- Operatorer
+- Operators

 ## Lecture 8
 Recap of previous lectures and work on Assignment 2